tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 ## TL;DR: The 60-Second Summary
 - **The Problem**: High-dimensional math breaks traditional spatial trees (like KD-Trees).
 Distances "concentrate", making everything look equidistant, meaning you have to scan the whole database anyway.
 - **The Engine**: **HNSW (Hierarchical Navigable Small World)** is the undisputed champion for in-memory search, using a multi-layered proximity graph (think Skip Lists but in a graph) to route queries in expected $O(\log N)$ time.
 - **The Scaling Challenge**: HNSW uses massive amounts of RAM (often costing hundreds of bytes to a couple KB/vector depending on ID width, $M$, and implementation).
-At billion-scale, this is financially impossible to keep entirely in memory.
+At billion-scale, this is often cost-prohibitive to keep entirely in memory.
 - **The Solutions**:
     - **Quantization (PQ/SQ)**: Compress the vectors severely (e.g., 384 floats into 48 bytes) to fit them in RAM, at the cost of slight recall loss.
     - **DiskANN**: A graph designed explicitly for fast NVMe SSD reads, typically reducing RAM needs by ~10x-100x vs naive in-memory graphs, depending on PQ and caching.